How to Get Out of Your Lease Agreement to Buy a House

 Check your lease for language about subleasing.
 If you decide to sublease, you will have to do the hard work finding a renter to finish out the terms of your lease.

 An example: If your lease expires three months after you close on your house, you’d need to find a tenant for three months.
 Subletting is popular among college students who hold a rental over the summer to keep a desired apartment when they return to school.
+It is important to check into this option to ensure not just the allowance for subletting but what liability could remain on you if the person were to do harm to the property or stopped paying.

 Be aware that there are laws that cover subletting in every state.
 A tenant who subleases an apartment could be subject to a credit check.
 It’s vital to check those laws in individual states to make sure that subletting is allowed.